 In fact, studies have shown that exercise and a healthy diet can prevent the development of type 2 diabetes in people with pre-diabetes -- a condition that often develops prior to full-blown type 2 diabetes.

-The medications metformin (Glucophage) and acarbose (Precose) have also been shown to be effective in preventing diabetes in those at risk.
+The medications metformin (Glucophage) and acarbose (Precose) have also been shown to be effective in delaying or preventing type 2 diabetes in those at risk.

 In someone who already has diabetes, exercise and a nutritionally balanced diet can greatly limit the effects of both types 1 and 2 diabetes on your body.
 In diabetics, stopping smoking is one of the best ways to help prevent the damaging effects of diabetes.
 If you smoke, quit; smoking dramatically increases the risk of heart disease, particularly for people with diabetes.